agraubert/agutil/README.md

   of the iterables and start background threads up to the maximum allowed number.
   On subsequent calls to `run()`, the `Dispatcher` will immediately yield the same results out of its cache.
-If an exception is raised in one of the background threads, the thread will return the exception (the `Dispatcher` will yield this exception as this thread's return value) and halt , but the `Dispatcher` will continue to iterate and create new threads.
+If an exception is raised in one of the background threads, the thread will return the exception (the `Dispatcher` will raise this exception when it encounters it during iteration) and halt.
+Note that if the raised exception is not caught, the `Dispatcher` will halt (just as if you would expect if a function raised an exception in a loop).
 If an exception is raised in `run()` during iteration, it will stop the `Dispatcher`; no more threads will be started, but threads which were already started will continue until they exit normally.
   `Dispatcher` makes the following guarantee about